mmarchois/topflop/README.md

 # :rocket: TopFlop :rocket:

-Topflop is a realtime open-source application to top, flop or quote your friends
+Topflop is a realtime open-source application to top, flop or quote your friends.

 ## Getting Started